davidfloyd91/davidfloyd91.github.io/_posts/2019-07-01-psql-golang-4-typescript.markdown

 }
 </pre>

-Stop the server, `go run` the file, and try the `getTodos()` button again in the browser.
+Stop the server, `go run todo.go`, and try the `getTodos()` button again in the browser.
 This time, the browser should log something like:

 <pre class="prettyprint nocode">
 todos:
 (3) [Todo, Todo, Todo]
 0: Todo {id: 1, name: "Take the garbage out", description: "Like a normal person"}
-1: Todo {id: 11, name: "Create and blitz-scale todo app", description: "Prerequisite to seizure of Western Hemisphere"}
+1: Todo {id: 3, name: "Create and blitz-scale todo app", description: "Prerequisite to seizure of Western Hemisphere"}
-2: Todo {id: 12, name: "Seize Western Hemisphere", description: "Govern justly"}
+2: Todo {id: 4, name: "Seize Western Hemisphere", description: "Govern justly"}
 length: 3
 __proto__: Array(0)
 </pre>

 Maximum fun.
-The frontend repository is available on Github <a href="https://github.com/davidfloyd91/gotodo/tree/frontend-cors" target="\_blank" rel="noopener noreferrer">here</a>, and the tweaked backend is available <a href="https://github.com/davidfloyd91/gotodo-frontend" target="\_blank" rel="noopener noreferrer">here</a> (note the branch).
+The frontend repository is available on Github <a href="https://github.com/davidfloyd91/gotodo-frontend" target="\_blank" rel="noopener noreferrer">here</a>, and the tweaked backend is available <a href="https://github.com/davidfloyd91/gotodo/tree/frontend-cors" target="\_blank" rel="noopener noreferrer">here</a> (note the branch).